 This is the most commonly used blue in printmaking.
 Reflex blue is considered to be a true blue.
 The colour can be frustrating to colour match to due to it’s partially blue-violet colour like indigo.
-The colour is very inconsistent colour matching from one job to another.
 The colour is used for forms mostly but I have seen it used for other types of prints like contracts, letters and charts.

 Reflex blue was invented by the print and ink company Ault & Wiborg Company in Cincinnati, Ohio, USA.
 Levi Addison Ault was a Canadian born railroad worker and bookkeeper before following his brother to Ohio to sell lamp black.
 Frank Bestow Wilborg a college educated newspaper salesman who went to work with Ault around 1874.
 They created the company Ault & Wilborg to sell inks and lithographic supplies in America.
 One of their first ventures in ink was using coal-tar pigments for bright colours for inks.
 They were expanding their catalogue of colours.
 The company hired two chemists one from Germany the other one from America to help expand their catalogue of colours.
 They ended up with a series of reds and blues that were sold by them.
 The colours were U.S. Red and Reflex Blue.
 The demand for their colours grew when lithographic print became the norm in printing.
 They became the largest ink distributor in the world.
 During the 1880’s the colours from the Ault & Wilborg were used in letterpress made advertisements in various publications.
 Reflex blue was originally a deep cobalt extracted for its colour.

 Most people once used these inks for typewriters for the home and office use.
 They were already a standard set of colours that derived from Ault & Wilborg’s catalogue.
 Charcoal Black, U.S. Red, Reflex Blue and Emerald Green were the set of standard colours for typewriters.
 The inks were sold as a standard set.